ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 ## About the developer environment

 This repository uses an opinionated setup for a python command line app.
-It uses modern python tooling to make dev easier. it will
+It uses modern python tooling to make dev easier.
+It will

 - configures the VS Code IDE for east python3 based development, including testing and linting
 - use a docker based development environment with vscode devcontainer
 - do package management and python version tooling using Poetry and pyenv
-- continuous integration using GitHub including unit tests and code coverage
+- continuous integration using GitHub Actions, including ruynning unit tests, calculating code coverage and building tarballs and wheel files for you.

 ## Continuous Integration with GitHub Actions